Baseflow/byteplot/CONTRIBUTING.md

-Contributing to the Flutter Geolocator plugin
+Contributing to the Byteplot CLI.
 =============================================

 What you will need